Taming-the-BEAST/Structured-birth-death-model/README.md

 <br>

 Finally, **restart BEAUti.**  The restart is necessary for the packages to be successfully installed.

+If you get an error message stating that you are missing a package on which `bdmm` depends, install that package manually using the package manager as done above, and **restart BEAUti** again.

 # Setting up the analysis using BEAUti